FelixKrueger/reStrainingOrder/Docs/README.md

 ### b) Indexing the MGP genome

-Again - this is a one-off process.
+This is again a one-off process.

 Here are sample commands for some popular aligners using 4 cores each (just copy-paste).
 Depending on your resources this process may take up to a few hours.